Cristina Yang: Characterization

-New York magazine emphasized Cristina's career-driven nature, stating, "There's probably no woman on TV right now more single-mindedly dedicated to her career than Cristina.
-It has long been her defining characteristic."
-This singular focus on her profession shaped many of her decisions, including her choice to have an abortion in Season 8.
-Rhimes explained that Cristina's decision was consistent with her character, stating: "I really wanted Cristina Yang to stay true to who Cristina Yang is.
+New York magazine wrote of the character: "There's probably no woman on TV right now more single-mindedly dedicated to her career than Cristina.
+It has long been her defining characteristic.
+If it occasionally makes her into a caricature, it has also unquestionably established that she would have an abortion in this circumstance."
+Talking about Yang's abortion in the eighth season, Rhimes explained she intended Yang to have an abortion already in the second season but changed it with an ectopic pregnancy at the suggestion of one of her writers because "that was so much more interesting, story-wise".
+As for the abortion in the eighth season, Rhimes commented: "I really wanted Cristina Yang to stay true to who Cristina Yang is.
 And I feel like that is a character who has never really wanted to be a mother.
-The idea that this woman would have a child that she did not want and resented for ruining her career and resented Owen for making her have [it] would have been hideous."
-The storyline echoed an earlier arc in season 2, where a planned abortion turned into an ectopic pregnancy—a choice made for more dramatic storytelling at the time.
+The idea that this woman would have a child that she did not want and resented for ruining her career and resented Owen for making her have [it] would have been hideous.
+[The abortion] made sense for the character."

-Discussing his on-screen relationship with Cristina, Kevin McKidd (who portrayed Owen Hunt) said: "It's not going to be easy for them.
-Owen and Cristina are very similar, both being highly analytical people.
-They see each other across a crowded ER, and their eyes meet, and that's where it begins."
-Despite the difficulties in their relationship, including Owen's PTSD and Cristina's commitment to her career, McKidd expressed faith in their bond, saying: "I think they're meant for each other...
-It's going to get worse, but it's going to get better soon."
+Discussing his onscreen relationship with Yang, McKidd said: "It's not going to be easy for them.
+What I read when I read the season premiere, and this is just my take on it, is that it was very much two very analytical people, Owen and Cristina.
+They're very similar in a way, I think, as people.
+Two analytical people see each other over a crowded ER room and their eyes meet."
+On the topic of Yang's triumphs and challenges in the eighth season, Oh said: "It has been an extremely challenging year that has had a lot of ups and downs, both challenging and exhilarating.
+We would shoot all our scenes for a day or two straight, and that was extremely challenging because emotionally and physically it becomes really exhausting."

-Oh reflected on Cristina's emotional journey during Season 8, noting that the character expresses emotions deeply, but only with two people: her best friend Meredith and her husband Owen.
-Oh stated: "To see someone being pulled apart so intensely, which honestly most everyone goes through in their life in some ways, if you're lucky you're completely pulled apart and then you have to pull yourself together, which hopefully will be the exploration within the next season."

-Despite the turbulence in Cristina and Owen's marriage, McKidd remained optimistic, telling The Hollywood Reporter: "I hold out faith in Cristina and Owen, even though they go to the darkest places out of all the couples on the show."
+Oh said of Yang's expressions of emotions during season eight: "You see her express her emotions with only two people: her best-friend Meredith and her husband Owen.
+To see someone being pulled apart so intensely, which honestly most everyone goes through in their life in some ways, if you're lucky you're completely pulled apart and then you have to pull yourself together, which hopefully will be the exploration within hopefully the next season."
+Although the characters' marriage is tested, McKidd reported to The Hollywood Reporter: "I think they're meant for each other.
+I hold out faith in Cristina and Owen, even though they go to the darkest places out of all the couples on the show.
+It's going to get worse but it's going to get better soon."